Hashimoto’s disease – and pilates

 To buy Makarlu Shop now at makarlu.com

-If you would like to learn more about the immune system we will be filming new workshops on this topic in 2020 for Pilates Anytime.
+If you would like to learn more about the immune system in our online courses.

 L. Bausch and R. M. McAllister